Ubiquiti-App/UCRM-plugins/plugins/quickbooks-online/README.md

 - Wait until the plugin executes again, or do it manually.
 - You will now see the message `Exchange Authorization Code for Access Token succeeded.`.
 - Congratulations, UCRM and QuickBooks are now properly connected.

-## About UCRM data integration
-- The UCRM data are the single source of truth, the plugin only pushes data from UCRM to QuickBooks.
-- On first run, all clients, payments and invoices are pushed to QuickBooks.
-- All following runs only pushes the newly created entities (i.e. new clients, new payments and new invoices with higher ID than the last).

 ## To be done in future version
 (Feel free to push your upgrades in this repo.)